dpgmediamagazines/django-arctic/docs/reference.md

         'js': ('common1.js', )
     }

+## `ARCTIC_HIGHLIGHT_BACKGROUND`

+String representing the highlight background color used in tags and other elements, if none given a default will be used.

 ## `ARCTIC_HIGHLIGHT_COLOR`

-String representing the highlight color used in table headers, the side menu, and tag item backgrounds, if none given a default will be used.
+String representing the highlight foreground color used in tags and other elements, if none given a default will be used.

 ## `ARCTIC_INDEX_URL`
 Name of the site index url.
 Default is "index".
 If no match found request redirect